fipelle/MessyTimeSeries.jl/README.md

 #### Estimation

 Suppose that we want to estimate an ARIMA(1,1,1) model for the Industrial Production Index.
-TSAnalysis.jl provides a simple interface for that:
+TSAnalysis provides a simple interface for that:
 ```julia
 # Estimation settings for an ARIMA(1,1,1)
 d = 1;